Vietnam

 Traveled to Xiamen from 23 Mar (Sun) to 27 Mar (Thurs).
 Always wanted to visit Xiamen, but was deterred by its high airfares until I saw the discounted prices.
 In this trip, I managed to visit most of my planned attractions but could only miss out the beautiful night scenes of Xiamen due to a last-minute change of destination.

-To better understand Xiamen, the tour guide from my day trip summarizes into six elements:
+Xiamen (厦门), historically romanized as "Amoy", is a sub-provincial city in southeastern Fujian besides the Taiwan Strait.
+To better understand Xiamen, the tour guide from my day trip summarized into six elements:

 Number Element Description